TempeHS/Flask_PWA_API_Extension_Task_Source/docs/README.md

 │   └──privacy.html
 ```

-### Step 2: Setup the layout template
+### Step 2: Setup the Jinga2 template

-This template is includes the following features:
+This Jinga2/HTML implementation in layout.html:

-1. The menu and footer is defined in a partial for easy maintenance
+1. Security features are defined in the head
-2. The body will be defined by the block content which will be inherited
+2. The menu and footer is defined in a partial for easy maintenance
-3. Security features are defined in the head
+3. The body will be defined by the block content when the `layout.html` is inherited
-4. Bootstrap components (CSS & JavaScript) are included
+4. Bootstrap components (CSS & JavaScript) are linked
-5. JS Components including the PWA service worker are included
+5. JS Components including the PWA service worker are linked

 ```html
 <!DOCTYPE html>